In our previous tutorial in the DevOps series, we learned about Integration of Jenkins with Selenium.

 (Click on image to enlarge)

 In this tutorial, we made you acquainted with the concept of Continuous Integration.
-We also laid emphasis on its importance during a Software Development life cycle especially in a developer’s or tester’s life.
+We also laid emphasis on its importance during a Software Development life cycle, especially in a developer’s or tester’s life.

-Next Tutorial #26: Moving ahead in the series, we would discuss about some advanced Selenium concepts that would directly or indirectly help in optimizing the Automation framework and brings more visibility to the users.
-Thus, in the next tutorial, we would discuss about the logging feature, its potential, debugging capabilities and much more.
+Next Tutorial #26: Moving ahead in the series, we would discuss some advanced Selenium concepts that would directly or indirectly help in optimizing the Automation framework and brings more visibility to the users.
+Thus, in the next tutorial, we would discuss the logging feature, its potential, debugging capabilities and much more.